 To assess MCSO's compliance with this Paragraph, we requested all reports related to immigration status investigations, any immigration-related crimes, or any incidents or arrests involving lack of identity documents.
-The Incident Reports requested were for the period of July 31-September 30, 2019.
+The Incident Reports requested were for the period in review.
 Any incident wherein a deputy requests a supervisor's permission to contact Immigration and Customs Enforcement (ICE) or Customs and Border Patrol (CBP) - to ascertain the legal status of an individual involved in a stop, detention, or any incident under investigation by MCSO - falls under the reporting requirements of this request.
-For this reporting period, there were no reported events that would fall under the requirements of this Paragraph.

-For this quarter, MCSO did not submit any arrests that fall within the purview of this Paragraph.
+For the first quarter of 2021, MCSO did not submit any incidents that fall within the requirements of this Paragraph.
 For this reporting period, we received lists noting all incidents involving MCSO arrests and criminal citations.
 For each month, we requested a random sample of arrests and criminal citations.
 From each list, we selected a 10% random sample of incidents.
 In total, we reviewed 60 incidents resulting in arrest and 60 incidents involving criminal citations.
-In addition, we reviewed 263 Incident Reports for the quarter.
-During our reviews of March criminal citations, we noted one traffic stop where a Latino driver did not have a driver's license; and no other identification was noted in the report.
-The driver was stopped for speeding, and subsequently cited and released for driving without a license.
-There is no indication on the VSCF or the Incident Report that the supervisor was contacted and approved the investigation.
+In addition, we reviewed 258 Incident Reports for the quarter.